wszqkzqk/varallel/README.md

-  -r, --colsep=EXPRESSION     Regex to split the arguement -q, --quiet                 Hide subcommands output -s, --shell=SHELL           Manually set SHELL to run the command, set 'n' to disable to use any shell -d, --hide-bar              Hide progress bar
+  -r, --colsep=EXPRESSION     Regex to split the arguement -q, --quiet                 Hide subcommands output -s, --shell=SHELL           Manually set SHELL to run the command, set 'n' to disable to use any shell --hide-bar                  Hide progress bar
+  --bar                       Show progress bar (Deprecated, it's the default behavior)

 Replacements in cammand:
   {}                          Input arguement